How To Prepare For Anal Sex: 10 Questions You’re Too Shy To Ask

 What is anal sex?

 Anal sex is traditionally viewed as penis-in-anus intercourse.
 But this is a heterosexual view, and anal sex is now seen as any kind of sex where the butt is penetrated for the purpose of sexual pleasure.
-So, yes, you can have anal sex with a dildo, or a toy.
+So, yes, you can have anal sex with a dildo or another type of toy.

 Why do straight guys seem to be obsessed with anal sex?